 The following options are unique in their own right and offer interesting substitutes to the “usual” funeral and burial options prescribed by the death care industry.
 These alternatives may require certain advance planning, which is all the more reason to document your final wishes and consider pre-planning your funeral.

-Donating your body to science is an excellent option for those who want to contribute to the advancement of science and medicine.
+Donating your body to science is an excellent option for those who want to contribute to the advancement of science and medicine, and also wish to pursue an alternative to traditional burial options.
 Medical schools typically use human cadavers to teach students proper anatomy and surgical techniques.
 Some bodies are respectfully used to study diseases such as Alzheimer’s and Parkinson’s in search of a cure.

 Donated bodies are also used in safety experiments to measure the impact of car crashes on humans, and in forensic studies to determine the rate of decomposition in specific environments.